-Another important reason for the long five-day weekend holidays is to allow the Thai who are 95 percent Buddhist to celebrate Buddhist holidays like the Thai New Year (Songkran) and the beginning of Buddhist Lent.
+Another important reason for the long five-day weekend holidays is to allow the Thai, who are 95 percent Buddhist, to celebrate Buddhist holidays like the Thai New Year (Songkran) and the beginning of Buddhist Lent.
 There are also government holidays celebrating the King's and Queen's birthdays.

 Important Five-Day Weekend Holidays in Thailand

 Since living in Thailand, I have observed four long five-day weekend holidays.
-Two of these long weekend holidays were related to Buddhist festivals and two for government and Western holidays.
-These five-day weekend holidays are as follow:
+Two of these long weekend holidays are related to Buddhist festivals and two are for government and Western holidays.

 1. Western New Year Holidays

 Both New Year's Eve, December 31, and New Year's Day, January 1, are government public holidays in Thailand.
 If the 31st and the 1st fall on a Saturday and Sunday, three additional weekday holidays are allowed.
 Consequently, people will be off work from Friday, December 30, through Tuesday, January 3.

-2. Thai New year Buddhist Holidays (Songkran Festival)
+2. Thai New Year Buddhist Holidays (Songkran Festival)

 3. The Candle Festival and Beginning of Buddhist Lent

-The Candle Festival and beginning of Buddhist Lent were celebrated July 19–20, 2016.
+The Candle Festival and the beginning of Buddhist Lent were celebrated July 19–20, 2016.
 The government gave an extra holiday on Monday, July 18, 2016.
-Hence, all Thai had a five day weekend holiday from Saturday, July 16, through Wednesday, July 20.
+Hence, all Thai had a five-day weekend holiday from Saturday, July 16, through Wednesday, July 20.
 Buddhist Lent always falls during the height of the rainy season in Thailand from around the latter part of July until the middle of October.
 Traditionally, monks could not leave the temple during Buddhist Lent.